What to expect

 The service will begin with short notices about the events of the church and then our pastor, Mike Plant will lead the service.
 He will announce when to stand or sit, we stand for hymns and when to join in with either saying the Lord's Prayer together or reading a portion of God's word together.
 There is no obligation to join in with these, you are welcome to just listen.

 The service also includes prayers and bible readings before our pastor (or a visiting speaker) will preach.
-Sermons tend to last about half an hour and we aim to ensure our services take 1 hour at this present time.
+Sermons tend to last about half an hour and we aim to ensure our services take approximately 1 hour.

 Under normal circumstances, we meet at 10.30am on Sunday mornings and then again at 6pm in the evening.